 The funding allocated for initial construction for Mountain View Corridor in Salt Lake and Utah counties was $860 million.
 Funding was used for property acquisitions, utility relocations and the construction of the frontage roads and outside lanes of the future freeway from I-15 to Redwood Road Utah County and from 16000 South to 5400 South in Salt Lake County.

-Funding has been identified to extend Mountain View Corridor from 5400 South to 4100 South in Salt Lake County in the near future.
+Funding has been allocated to extend Mountain View Corridor from 5400 South to S.R.
+201.

 UDOT Increases Speed Limit on Mountain View Corridor